About me

 Training, qualifications & experience

 I hold a Master’s degree in Psychodynamic Practice from the University of Oxford, where I trained in providing in-depth, contemporary psychodynamic therapy.
-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and work in accordance with their ethical framework.
+I am an accredited UKCP Psychotherapeutic Counsellor with the Universities Psychotherapy & Counselling Association (UPCA) and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I work in accordance with the ethical guidelines of both organisations.

-My clinical experience includes over three years of working with a diverse range of clients in low-cost counselling services.
-These settings have deepened my understanding of how people from different backgrounds experience emotional difficulty, and have strengthened my commitment to offering therapy that is thoughtful, respectful, and attuned to each individual.
+My clinical experience includes working with a diverse range of clients in low-cost counselling services and private practice.
+These settings have deepened my commitment to offering therapy that is thoughtful, respectful, and attuned to each individual.

 I continue to engage in regular supervision and ongoing professional development to support and enrich my practice.